MapsPeople/docs/collections/_api/v1/index.md

 From the MapsIndoors Integration API you can get, add, change and delete data related to your MapsIndoors™ solution via a REST service.

-Requests to the Integration API should be made to the following endpoint: [https://integration.mapsindoors.com](https://integration.mapsindoors.com)
+Send your requests to this endpoint: [https://integration.mapsindoors.com](https://integration.mapsindoors.com)

 > Note: Only https is supported.
 {: .mi-careful}

-The Integration API consists of a number of endpoints to access the various data.
-The description of those can be found in the Swagger interface definition available here: [https://integration.mapsindoors.com/doc](https://integration.mapsindoors.com/doc)
+You can access data through the Integration API using a range of endpoints.
+The endpoints are described in the Swagger interface definition: [https://integration.mapsindoors.com/doc](https://integration.mapsindoors.com/doc)

-In Swagger, each GET method are pre-loaded with all mandatory fields needed for you to get a live example of data just by pressing the "_Try it out_" button.
+In Swagger, each `GET` method is pre-loaded with all mandatory fields needed to get a live example of data.
+Click the  "_Try it out_" button in Swagger to see the example data.

 ### Login and credentials

-The first thing needed is to log in to the service and get a security token used for the data endpoints.
+First, log in to the service to get an `access token` to access the data.

 This requires a POST request to our Auth API at the following endpoint: https://auth.mapsindoors.com/connect/token